LLNL/axom/src/components/shroud/docs/reference.rst

     By default, only a single argument is passed for each dummy argument.
     Defaults to *None*.

+f_c_module
+    Fortran modules needed for type in the interface.
+    A dictionary keyed on the module name with the value being a list of symbols.
+    Similar to **f_module**.
+    Defaults to *None*.

 f_c_type
     Type declaration for ``bind(C)`` interface.
     Defaults to *None* which will then use *f_type*.